mhelmetag/mammoth/README.md

 `SEASON` ENV key can be `Summer` or `Winter`.
 That will change whether the updated or seeded lift info is for that specific season (uses different URLs).

-Remember to load env variables (through something like `source development.sh`) or set them before starting the server.

 You'll also probably have to change the firebase config in the static firebase messaging and messaging service worker files (`app/static/firebase*`).

 ## Dev Setup